Three mindful steps to make successful new year resolutions

-Year after year, you make new year's resolutions... only to see them wither away after a few months, sometimes just a few weeks.
+Year after year, you make new year resolutions, only to see them wither away after a few months, sometimes just a few weeks.
 It is as you had tried an organ transplant, and your organism had rejected the transplanted organ as foreign.

-Keep this analogy in mind in order to think about a different way to approach making resolutions.
-You are making a transplant; to succeed, the transplant needs to be as compatible as possible with your organism.
+Keep this analogy in mind to think about a different way to approach making resolutions.
+You are making a transplant; it needs to be as compatible as possible with your organism.

-All too often, the resolutions people make are like dictates, injunctions to suddenly break away from old habits in order to become somebody very different.
-So there is friction between who you are and what you want to be, with the inevitable result that the transplant is rejected.
-The solution is to spend some time laying the groundwork for more compatibility between the transplant and you.
+All too often, the resolutions people make are like dictatorial orders: You have to suddenly break away from old habits to become somebody very different.
+So there is friction between who you are and what you want to be.
+To pursue the analogy, the transplant feels foreign, and will not take.
+There is a solution.
+It is to spend some time laying the groundwork for more compatibility between the new habit and the rest of you.

 Mindful change vs mindless change

-What we’re talking about here is a mindfulness vs mindlessness: You are engaging with the situation as opposed to trying to force things without paying attention to how you feel (a la Just.Do.It.).
+What we’re talking about here is mindfulness vs. mindlessness: You are engaging with the situation as opposed to trying to force things without paying attention to how you feel (a la Just.Do.It.).

 In other words, you need to change your relationship to your goal.
-This is not a mind game where you are trying to trick yourself.
+I am not talking about a mind game where you are trying to trick yourself.
 It would not work, simply because you’d know it’s a trick.
-You need to experience your motivation in real time.
+You need to experience your motivation in real-time.
 And, of course, you cannot fake authenticity.

-Mindful change requires your engaging with what is: Noticing what is happening inside and outside, creatively interacting with all aspects of the situation.
+Mindful change requires that you engage with reality.
+You notice what is happening inside and outside, creatively interacting with all aspects of the situation.
 The following describes a 3-step process for mindful change.
 In this process, you progressively engage with the difficulty as each step strengthens your ability to change effectively.

 Step 1: Contemplate

 It all starts with a pause.
-Such a pause is not just a moment where nothing happens.
+I am not talking about a mindless break where nothing happens.
 By stopping and paying attention, we make space for a new perspective on things as opposed to blindly continuing in default mode.
-It’s a gateway to Beginner’s Mind (“In the beginner’s mind there are many possibilities, but in the expert’s there are few”, said Suzuki).
+A mindful pause is a gateway to Beginner’s Mind (“In the beginner’s mind there are many possibilities, but in the expert’s there are few,” said Suzuki).

 This first step is a moment of contemplation.
-You’re spending some time thinking about your goal in a concrete way: Visualizing what you want in a way that makes it feel concrete.
-Feeling the benefits that accrue from it.
-For instance, if your goal is exercising, let your mind wander into what it must feel like to be pleasantly tired from physical exertion, and how good it feels to be stronger and healthier.
+You’re spending some time thinking about your goal concretely: Visualizing what you want in a way that makes it feel concrete — feeling the benefits that accrue from it.
+For instance, let’s say your goal is to exercise more.
+Let your mind wander into what it must feel like to be pleasantly tired from physical exertion, and how good it feels to be stronger and healthier.

 The word “contemplation” connotes calm, even serenity.
-While the pause is active, this is not frantic activity.
-Contemplation proceeds from a place of relaxed awareness.
-And the reality of your situation may very well be that you are far from serene, or even relaxed, as you enter into this process.
-You may very well be experiencing a sense of pressure, or a sense of fear, as you try to make this big change.
+While the pause is active, this is not a frantic activity — contemplation proceeds from a place of relaxed awareness.
+And the reality of your situation may very well be that you are far from serene, or even moderately calm, as you enter into this process.
+You may very well be experiencing a sense of pressure, or a sense of fear, as you try to make this significant change.

 Step 2: Observe